 WHAT WOULD BE THE BEST CORPORATE VEHICLE IF I DECIDE I NEED A REAL PRESENCE IN CHINA?

-The most popular entity for doing business in China is the Wholly Foreign Owned Enterprise (WFOE), which is a company established in China according to Chinese laws and wholly owned by one or more foreign investors.
-A WFOE is a Limited Liability Company (LLC) that can:
+Previously the most popular entity for doing business in China was a Wholly Foreign Owned Enterprise (WFOE), which was a company established in China according to Chinese laws and wholly owned by one or more foreign investors.